uktrade/stream-sqlite/README.md

 ## Limitations and recommendations

-The [SQLite file format](https://www.sqlite.org/fileformat.html) is not designed to be streamed: the data is arranged in _pages_ of a fixed number of bytes, and the information to identify a page may come _after_ the page in the stream.
+The [SQLite file format](https://www.sqlite.org/fileformat.html) is not designed to be streamed: the data is arranged in _pages_ of a fixed number of bytes, and the information to identify a page often comes _after_ the page in the stream.
 Therefore, pages are buffered in memory by the `stream_sqlite` function until they can be identified.

 However, if you have control over the SQLite file, `VACUUM;` should be run on it before streaming.
 In addition to minimising the size of the file, `VACUUM;` arranges the pages in a way that often reduces the buffering required when streaming.
 This is especially true if it was the target of intermingled `INSERT`s and/or `DELETE`s over multiple tables.